jonthorell/synth-nu-vinyl-store/README.md

 # External APIs used

 1. Stripe for payment processing
-2. FreeCurrecnyAPI for online currency conversion

 # Deployment

-All coding takes place in Visual Studio and regularily pushed to the repo at GitHub.
+All coding took place in Visual Studio and regularily pushed to the repo at GitHub.
 There are some "hidden" environmental variables in a file called env.py that is excluded from git pushes.
 Those variables are used when running locally.
 The variables in question are:

 * DATABASE_URL